awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-waf-rule.md

 ## Properties<a name="aws-resource-waf-rule-properties"></a>

 `MetricName`  <a name="cfn-waf-rule-metricname"></a>
-A friendly name or description for the metrics for this `Rule`\.
+The name of the metrics for this `Rule`\.
 The name can contain only alphanumeric characters \(A\-Z, a\-z, 0\-9\), with maximum length 128 and minimum length one\.
 It can't contain whitespace or metric names reserved for AWS WAF, including "All" and "Default\_Action\."
 You can't change `MetricName` after you create the `Rule`\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`